But there is so much more to see and do. The amazing Night Markets, huge shopping malls and yummy food are only part of the story, too.

 There’s also a lot of culture in the city and you’ll find many art galleries and installations to enjoy around the city as well.
 Read More: The Best Art Galleries in Taipei.

-Here is our top ten list of favourite things to do and see in this cosmopolitan city:
+Here is our top ten list of favorite things to do and see in this cosmopolitan city:

 National Palace Museum